gdaless20/PI_IN_THE_SKY/README.md

 ## Planning

-### Include any iterations of versions of your plan.
-### Think about how your final product will function.
 ### What materials will you need and how much?

+#### We will likely need to use 3d printing material, acrylic, a rocket motor, a guiding system, an altimeter, a thermometer, a Rasberry pi board, a launch site off of school grounds, and lastly, a small camera.

 ### What do you still need to learn for your project?

+#### We will need to learn how to code readings from a thermometer and altimeter to be seen in real-time on the ground.
+We will also need to learn how to design a rocket to survive high altitude and pressure along with its instruments.

 ### What is the definition for "success" in your project?

-Don't forget to include safety concerns and your countermeasures for them.
-### Scope.
-Is your project appropriately ambitious?
-I want your project to stretch you.
-I promise you will enjoy it more if it does.
-However, I don't want your project to cause you to flee Engineering never to return.
-There's a sweet spot in there.
+#### For us to consider our project succesful we must reach a minimum altitude of 800ft, capture altitude, temperature, and hopefully a video of the launch.
+Our main safety concern will be the launch itself; we will have to launch at a secondary location to prevent any harm to surrounding buildings.

+### Scope

+#### We have gained knowledge over the past four years of engineering to make this project plausible.
+There is still a lot we have to learn for this project.
+We will have to further our coding knowledge and learn how to design a lasting rocket.
+There will also be lots of math calculations to determine the max weight.
+With all we already know, and what we have to learn, this project is perfect for testing our limits while also being able to complete the assignment.

+### Risk Mitigation

+#### To mitigate risk, we will have to launch the higher engine prototypes and final rocket in a field not at the school to allow a safe launch that doesn't affect other people or things.
+We will also discuss designs that effectively survive at high altitudes and pressure to preserve equipment and minimize fallout.
+Lastly, we will have a safely executed liftoff without overly excessive explosions/fire

 ### Schedule

--December 14th, build a test rocket and launch on block day -Jan 3rd, start cad for E rocket, research code for active thermometer and altimeter -January 25th, Have cad finished for a E rocket/Have code started -February 15th, have code done for thermometer
+####-December 14th, build a test rocket and launch on block day
+####-Jan 3rd, start cad for E rocket, research code for active thermometer and altimeter
+####-January 25th, Have cad finished for a E rocket/Have code started
+####-February 15th, have code done for thermometer
--March 1st, have code done for altimeter
+####-March 1st, have code done for altimeter
--March 15, have code for active readings on ground during launch -March 29, have E rocket cad printed/cut/assembled -April 12, launch and readings
+####-March 15, have code for active readings on ground during launch
+####-March 29, have E rocket cad printed/cut/assembled
+####-April 12, launch and readings
--April 19, several successful launches with readings -April 26, Compile recording and documentation
+####-April 19, several successful launches with readings
+####-April 26, Compile recording and documentation
--Have rocket and final launch complete April 30th 2023 -Do any final tweaks
+####-Have rocket and final launch complete April 30th 2023
+####-Do any final tweaks
--Project due May 19th 2023
+####-Project due May 19th 2023

-### Diagrams of your planned design (CAD or hand sketched)
-### Block diagrams of how your code will operate
-### Bill of materials for the overall project
-### Risk Mitigation: Pi in the Sky projects involve projectiles, which carry inherent risk.
-Make sure you discuss how you are going to mitigate these risks.
-Think about the problem from all sides -- risk mitigation may include making sure there is enough open space around the launch, making sure everyone involved has the proper PPE (ex: safety glasses), or even that the materials (rocket motors, hairspray, etc) are stored safely.
-Some projects may require a safety test plan.
-For example, if I was to build a compressed air cannon that would operate at 100 psi, I would do several test launches at 20 psi, 40 psi, and then 60 psi.

-### Identify problem or goal
-### Identify resources and constraints
-### Brainstorm ideas
-### Pick a solution
-### Develop an initial design (pencil and paper, CAD, etc.)
-### Construct a prototype
-### Test your design
-### Refine/optimize your design
-### Present finished product
+## First test launch/What went wrong